lujin1986/GaFEM/README.md

 This demo shows a very simple case of multi-objective optimization with only two design objectives and two design variables, which originates from the benchmark problem "DTLZ2" in the paper of Deb et al. (2002):
 K. Deb, L. Thiele, M. Laumanns and E. Zitzler.
 Scalable Multi-Objective Optimization Test Problems.
 CEC 2002, p.
 825 - 830, IEEE Press, 2002.
+The theoretical Pareto front of this optimization problem should have a spherical shape with a radius of 1 centered with origin.

 To be continued